Skip to content

 image

-Input the rule name.
-The detection metric log_fwd_demo is configured during log collection.
-The subsequent error is the content included in the log, and host_ip is a log label.
-In the event content, you can use {host_ip} to output the specific label value.
-Set the trigger condition to 1, and the title and content will be sent via email.
-Click 【Save】 after completing the fields.
+Input the rule name, the monitored metric log_fwd_demo is the source configured during log collection, the subsequent error refers to the content included in the logs, host_ip is the log label, and {host_ip} can be used in the event content to output the specific value of the label.
+Fill in the trigger condition as 1, and both title and content will be sent via email.
+After filling out, click 【Save】.

 image